Endeavour Prawn

 More information

-• Commonwealth Northern Prawn Fishery & Torres Strait Prawn Fishery (430t in 2016)
+• Commonwealth Northern Prawn Fishery (217t of Blue endeavour prawns, 155t tons of red endeavour prawns in 2022) and the Torres Strait Prawn Fishery (86t in 2022)

-Prawns are caught using otter trawls that operate mainly over mud and sand.
-Otter trawls operate just above the seafloor when targeting tiger and endeavour prawns, which has the potential to cause significant habitat disturbance.
+Endeavour prawns are caught using otter trawls that operate on the seabed, mainly over mud and sand.
+This has the potential to cause significant habitat disturbance.
 Habitat types are relatively well understood in all fishing areas, tend not to support sensitive marine communities and are fairly resilient to disturbance.
-However, relatively little of the areas in which the fisheries operate is protected in spatial closures or marine parks.
-Research shows that marine parks are highly effective tools to protect ecosystems from prawn trawl fishing impacts.

-The Commonwealth fisheries have robust and transparent management arrangements in place, including observer programs, requirements to reports discards, assessments of the risk of the fishery to threatened species, plans in place to reduce bycatch that have proved to successfully deliver that objective, and management actions in place to rectify issues in the fishery, should they occur.
-It is likely these management arrangements will maintain the progress of these fisheries to reduce their impact on endangered wildlife in future.
+The Commonwealth-managed prawn fisheries have robust and transparent management arrangements in place, including observer programs, requirements to report discards, assessments of the risk of the fishery to threatened species, plans in place to reduce bycatch that have proved to successfully deliver that objective and management actions to rectify issues in the fishery when they occur.
+It is likely these management arrangements will maintain the progress of these fisheries to reduce the impact on endangered wildlife in the future.